WordPress/create-block-theme/README.md

 ### Step 2: Styles and templates customizations

-Make changes to your site styles, fonts, pages and templates using the Editor.
+Make changes to your site styles, fonts and templates using the Editor.

 ### Step 3: Save